Georgia Lemon Law Questions

-What do Georgia Consumer Justice lawyers do after I call or submit my information?
+What Does Your Georgia Lemon Law Firm do after I call or submit my information?

 It is important for you to give us the details of the purchase and the service and repair history of the vehicle including dates and work performed.
 This enables us to know how the problems have affected the use, value, personal satisfaction or safety of the vehicle and how to proceed to the next step.

-What Information Do Georgia Consumer Justice lawyers Need to Investigate A Potential Lemon Law Claim On My Behalf?
+What Information Do Georgia Lemon Law Attorneys Need to Investigate A Potential Lemon Law Claim On My Behalf?

-Was the vehicle involved in an accident before it was sold to the customer and if so, was the damage disclosed before customer delivery?
+- Was the vehicle involved in an accident before it was sold to the customer and if so, was the damage disclosed before customer delivery?
 You could be victim of consumer fraud and if this is the case, there are other laws that may offer protection.

 What Are The Lemon Laws?

 “Lemon laws” are state and federal laws enacted to provide new car buyers with recourse against the manufacturers of defective cars, also known “lemons.”
 The lemon laws are different in each state and there is also a “Federal Lemon Law” known as the Magnuson -Moss Warranty Act that a lemon law firm uses when filing a claim against a manufacturer.

 What Is Georgia’s “Lemon Law”?

-Georgia has a lemon law in place that offers consumers protection against defective vehicles and other consumer products, Georgia Lemon Law can be found in the Official Code of Georgia Annotated section 10-1-780.
+Georgia has a lemon law in place that offers consumers protection against new or leased defective vehicles and other consumer products, Georgia Lemon Law can be found in the Official Code of Georgia Annotated section 10-1-780.

 What Types of Vehicles Does Georgia’s Lemon Law Cover?